 Treatment of severe pain during menstruation

 REVIEW: The first day of my period begins with an injection of a mixture of analgin, papaverine and diphenhydramine.
-Otherwise I climb on the wall or lose consciousness.
+Otherwise I climb the wall or lose consciousness.

 Video: Painful periods (desmenorrhea)

-Video: Everything important to know about menstruation
+Video: Everything you need to know about menstruation

 Video: Painful menstruation.
 Women's diseases

-About chest pains
+About chest pain

-• lumps in the chest, bumps and other neoplasms;
+• breast lumps, lumps and other growths;

 • excessive soreness of the nipples and areolas;

-• nausea, vomiting and fever;
+• nausea, vomiting and elevated temperature bodies;

 • pain after the end of menstruation.